Maunakea Weather Center

 Summary of Key Meteorological Variables

-Summit temperatures will be near -4 C, with winds from the NW at 15-30 mph through the night.
-Seeing will be near 0.7-0.8 arcseconds, while precipitable water is expected to linger in the 2.5-3.5 mm range for the night.
+Summit temperatures will be near 0 C this evening and -0.5 C tomorrow morning.
+Winds will be from the WNW at 15-30 mph for today, switching to a more WSW direction through the night.
+Seeing will be near 0.8-1 arcsecond, while precipitable water is expected to be in the 1-1.5 mm range for the first half of the night and 0.8-1.2 mm range for the second half.

 Discussion